MPriess/crsmithdev.com/resources/posts/2013-09-15-running-redis-26-on-docker.markdown

 ### Adding run arguments to the image

-In the example, the resulting container is commited to an image and run like so:
+In the example, the resulting container is committed to an image and run like so:

     sudo docker commit <container_id> crsmithdev/redis
     sudo docker run -d -p 6379 crsmithdev/redis /usr/bin/redis-server